chrysostomos997/Arduino-Projects/RFID DATA LOGGER FOR GREEK ARMY PATROL/README.md

 </p>

-Inside the sd card we have two items.
-One is data (TAGS) and the other the excel that saves the data.
-Peripolo is the Patrol and EFODOS is Patrol from Army officer.When the day passed the Commander put his signature in excel.
+Inside the SD card, there are two items: data (tags) and an Excel file that contains the data.
+"Peripolo" refers to patrol activities, while "EFODOS" refers to patrols conducted by Army officers.
+At the end of each day, the commanding officer signs the Excel file to certify the accuracy of the data.

 <table>
   <tr>